 Snark and satire

+Satire is derived from the Latin satura lanx – a dish of fruits, a medley.
 Satire is critical of manners, vices, social conventions, and social types.
 Satire is the craft of practicing irony.
-When a comic describes Donald Trump as a prophylactic in a toupee (my phrase) he’s saying this is no way a businessman should behave.
+When describing Donald Trump as a prophylactic in a toupee (my phrase) I suggest his opinions and demeanour are no way a businessman should behave.

-Stephen Colbert, one of Stewart’s most successful contributors, now with his own late night show on American television, was invited to make a speech at a Whitehouse dinner when Bush was president.
-His snark-satire is memorable.
+I like political satire, the kind hell bent on knocking lumps out of vainglorious politicians of little brain and massive ego.
+Stephen Colbert is one of the best, an American satirist, now with his own late night television show.
+He was invited to make a speech at a Whitehouse dinner when Bush Junior was president.

 “Reality is a well known liberal bias … I stand by this man.
 I stand by this man because he stands on things.
 Things like aircraft carriers, and rubble, and recently flooded city squares.
 And that sends a strong message, that no matter what happens to America, she will always rebound – with the most powerful staged photo opportunities in the world.”